 The START Study showed that we didn’t need to wait until our white blood cells, called CD4 cells, dropped below 500.
 More importantly it showed that as soon as we started taking HIV medication, any potential damage by HIV was stopped or slowed to a large extent.
 This study remains the strongest evidence to date, that early treatment is better than delayed treatment for HIV.

-The PARTNERs Studies and Opposites Attract study showed that PLHIV, whether heterosexual or same sex attracted, who have achieved and maintained an undetectable viral load (UVL) after six months from commencing combination antiretroviral treatment (cART) for their HIV are at zero risk of transmitting HIV to our HIV-negative sexual partners.
+The PARTNERs Studies and Opposites Attract study showed that people living with HIV, whether heterosexual or same sex attracted, who have achieved and maintained an undetectable viral load (UVL) after six months from commencing combination antiretroviral treatment (cART) for their HIV are at zero risk of transmitting HIV to our HIV-negative sexual partners.
 This proved to be a critical moment for us.
 Finally the evidence was in.
 With effective ARV treatment we can actively participate in our fair share of the prevention effort.

 Considerations of starting treatment immediately still need to be given to a person’s understanding of what it means to take medication every day for the rest of our life.
 This ongoing commitment to our health means a person living with HIV will need to take medication consistently and be ready to come to terms with the impact of a diagnosis along with any other priorities that might be on our mind at the time of diagnosis.